oneaiguru/docflow/dscommon/combined_documentation.md

 ## Overview

 The project is a Play Framework module that implements a document flow and rights management library.
 It provides models, controllers, and utilities for creating, updating, and managing document-based workflows.
-The code is primarily written in Java with supporting configuration in YAML and Play Framework files.
+The code is primarily written in Java with supporting configuration in JSON (v2) and Play Framework files.

 ## Repository Structure